Nationals hit 8 HRs to blast Brewers 15-2

 MOVE OVER, HONDO

-Zimmerman's two home runs upped his total with the Nationals to 237, tied with Frank Howard for most in Washington history.
+Zimmerman's two home runs upped his total with the Nationals to 237, tied with Frank Howard for most in D.C. history.

 Known affectionately as "Hondo," the 6-foot-7 Howard played with the expansion Senators from 1965-71.